Kyle Walters

 Kyle Walters (born July 23, 1973) is a Canadian former professional football defensive back and is currently the general manager for the Winnipeg Blue Bombers of the Canadian Football League.

 Playing career

 University

 Walters played CIAU football for the Guelph Gyphons from 1992-1996.
-He was named team captain in 1996, and capturing the Yates Championship in 1992 and 1996.
+He was named team captain in 1996, and captured the Yates Championship in 1992 and 1996.

 Professional

 Walters was drafted by the Hamilton Tiger-Cats in the second round (10th overall) in the 1996 CFL Draft.

 He played for seven seasons for the Hamilton Tiger-Cats and won a Grey Cup championship as a player with the team in 1999.

 University coaching career

 Following his retirement as a player, Walters became a coach at Guelph, holding the title of defensive coordinator from 2004 to 2005.
 From 2006 to 2009, he was the team's head coach where he posted a 13-18-1 record.

 Winnipeg Blue Bombers

 Assistant Coach

 On March 1, 2010, the Winnipeg Blue Bombers announced that Walters had been hired as the team's special teams coordinator.

 In 2011, he added the title of Canadian College Draft Coordinator.